Wednesday, 29 December 2021

 By Gopal Krishna Agarwal,

-but there is a lot of anxiety that the Government is contemplating banning them.
-Reserve Bank of India has shown its reservation on the use of crypto currencies.
+The decentralized database leads to more and more disintermediation, which is cost-effective. but there is a lot of anxiety that the Government is contemplating banning them.
+Reserve Bank of India has shown its reservation on the use of cryptocurrencies.
 The Supreme Court has not taken any position as such other than asking the Government to draft laws and make its stand clear on the regulatory side.

 According to recent media reports, there are about 8 million investors in India, holding investments of $ 1.4 billion in various crypto currencies.
 Several exchanges across India deal in these currencies, facilitating trading, settlement, and promoting crypto currencies.
 The whole ecosystem is operating in an unregulated regime, neither being illegal with markets ripe with speculations that the Government is ready to ban them at any point of time in the near future.
 The investors and the intermediaries operate in an uncertain environment and live in anxiety, leading to hyper speculation...